Spacelift Intent»

 1 | |

 Intent updates the resource configuration and applies the changes.
-You’ll see the updated values in both your AWS account and the Spacelift UI (Resources view shows current config; History tab records the update operation).
+Youâll see the updated values in both your AWS account and the Spacelift UI.
+In Spacelift, the Resources tab shows the current configuration, and the History tab records the update operation.

-Verify in Spacelift UI & AWS:
+Verify in Spacelift UI & AWS»

 Confirm the resource lifecycle in both systems.